Madagascar: Climate

 The combination of southeastern trade winds and northwestern monsoons produces a hot rainy season (November–April) with frequently destructive cyclones, and a relatively cooler dry season (May–October).
 Rain clouds originating over the Indian Ocean discharge much of their moisture over the island's eastern coast; the heavy precipitation supports the area's rainforest ecosystem.
 The central highlands are both drier and cooler while the west is drier still, and a semi-arid climate prevails in the southwest and southern interior of the island.

 Tropical cyclones cause damage to infrastructure and local economies as well as loss of life.
 In 2004, Cyclone Gafilo became the strongest cyclone ever recorded to hit Madagascar.
 The storm killed 172 people, left 214,260 homeless and caused more than US$250 million in damage.
-In February 2022, Cyclone Batsirai killed at least 10 people weeks after Cyclone Ana killed 55 and displaced 130,000 people on the island.
+In February 2022, Cyclone Batsirai killed 121 people, weeks after Cyclone Ana killed 55 and displaced 130,000 people on the island.

-Ecology
+A 2022 analysis found that Madagascar, to adapt to and avert the environmental consequences of climate change, is going to have to spend 15% of its GDP.

+Biodiversity and conservation

-As a result of the island's long isolation from neighboring continents, Madagascar is home to various endemic plants and animals found nowhere else on Earth.
+As a result of the island's long isolation from neighbouring continents, Madagascar is home to various endemic plants and animals found nowhere else on Earth.
 Approximately 90% of all plant and animal species found in Madagascar are endemic.
 This distinctive ecology has led some ecologists to refer to Madagascar as the "eighth continent", and the island has been classified by Conservation International as a biodiversity hotspot.
 Madagascar is classed as one of 17 megadiverse countries.
-The country is home to seven terrestrial ecoregions: Madagascar lowland forests, Madagascar subhumid forests, Madagascar dry deciduous forests, Madagascar ericoid thickets, Madagascar spiny forests, Madagascar succulent woodlands, and Madagascar mangroves.
+The country is home to seven terrestrial ecoregions: lowland forests, subhumid forests, dry deciduous forests, ericoid thickets, spiny forests, succulent woodlands, and mangroves.

-More than 80 percent of Madagascar's 14,883 plant species are found nowhere else in the world, including five plant families.
+More than 80% of Madagascar's 14,883 plant species are found nowhere else in the world, including five plant families.
 The family Didiereaceae, composed of four genera and 11 species, is limited to the spiny forests of southwestern Madagascar.
 Four-fifths of the world's Pachypodium species are endemic to the island.
-Three-fourths of Madagascar's 860 orchid species are found here alone, as are six of the world's nine baobab species.
+Three-fourths of Madagascar's 860 Orchid species are found here alone, as are six of the world's nine baobab species.
 The island is home to around 170 palm species, three times as many as on all of mainland Africa; 165 of them are endemic.
 Many native plant species are used as herbal remedies for a variety of afflictions.
 The drugs vinblastine and vincristine are vinca alkaloids, used to treat Hodgkin lymphoma, leukemia, and other cancers, were derived from the Madagascar periwinkle.
-The traveler's palm, known locally as ravinala and endemic to the eastern rain forests, is highly iconic of Madagascar and is featured in the national emblem as well as the Air Madagascar logo.
+The traveler's palm, known locally as Ravenala and endemic to the eastern rainforests, is highly iconic of Madagascar and is featured in the national emblem as well as the Madagascar Airlines logo.